antleaf/sheepstor/README.md

 Utility for updating static websites manually or by responding to GitHub webhook events.

 ## Configuration
-Sheepstor is configured from two places:

-1. One environment variables containing a secret to be used by Github webhook.
-This will need to be set and exported in the runtime environment.
-2. One config file (see `./config/config_SAMPLE.yaml` for annotated example)
+Sheepstor is configured from one config file (see `./config/config_SAMPLE.yaml` for annotated example).

+The config file contains some references to ENV variables which must be set in the environment where Sheepstor is run.

 Sheepstor currently support two possible content processors (set in the `content_processor` property in the config file):
 - Hugo (invokes Hugo to compile the site)